 What work have you done in New Zealand

-We have been working in traditional post and beam construction for over 15 years in New Zealand through our previous business Timberworks in Nelson.
-We sold the business about 3 years ago to diversify and focus on meeting the market shift toward heritage material and heritage themed furniture and buildings.
-We have raised two historic barns in Auckland to date with another scheduled for 2018.
+We have been working in traditional post and beam construction for almost 20 years in New Zealand through our previous business Timberworks in Nelson which is now back under our umbrella.
+Through this business we have cut and raised over 30 new custom timber frames.
+We have raised 4 historic barns in New Zealand to date with another two scheduled for 2021.